veloek/php-rest/README.md

 Example:

-``http://<path-to-file>/login/root/god`` equals ``http://<path-to-file>/login?username=root&password=god`` in our example.
+``http://<path-to-file>/login/root/god`` is equal to ``http://<path-to-file>/login?username=root&password=god`` in our example.
 The latter may be preferred in some cases, simply because that one lets the client decide the order of the arguments.

 Requests with a payload, such as POST, PUT and DELETE, should have the data in the body of the request, but if that is omitted the GET parameters (in form of the classic ? and &, or with forward slashes) are used.